-First of all, poorer monitoring and the resulting increased time horizon for incentive provision may improve relational incentives and, thus, benefit the partnership.
-The reason is that relational rewards must take a form of a promise of an improved future relationship.
-If the relationship is already delivering the highest equilibrium continuation value for the partners, i.e. is at its bliss point, then immediate relational rewards are unavailable.2 We show that when monitoring is (nearly) perfect and hence the horizon for incentives is short, the absence of relational rewards at the bliss point of the relationship (nearly) unravels the provision of incentives (Proposition 3).
-In contrast, with poor monitoring, relational incentives do not unravel.
-In the absence of immediate rewards, partners are incentivized to work at the bliss point by future rewards, accruing once the relationship drifts down.
-The impossibility of relational incentives (Sannikov and Skrzypacz (2007, 2010)) may be attributed to the assumption of perfect state monitoring, and frequent moves or continuous-time modelling amplify its effect.
+We show that with persistent effect of effort, poorer monitoring may improve relational incentives and, thus, benefit the partnership.
+The first part of the argument is specific to relational incentives: relational rewards must take the form of a promise of an improved future relationship.
+However, at the highest equilibrium continuation value for the partners, i.e. when the relationship is at its bliss point, no relational rewards are available.
+The second part of the argument is that over a short interval of time, the information in profits about the efforts is imprecise.
+Hence, incentives cannot be provided solely with punishments, as this would be used mistakenly too often.
+Taken together, when the time horizon for incentive provision is short, effort cannot be incentivized near the bliss point of the relationship and the construction of relational incentives essentially unravels.
+We show that, in contrast, with poorer monitoring, nontrivial relational incentives are possible.
+In the absence of immediate rewards, partners are incentivized to work at the bliss point by future rewards, accruing once the continuation value of the relationship drifts down.
+While the impossibility of relational incentives in continuous-time partnerships and cartels has been attributed to the high frequency of actions (see Sannikov and Skrzypacz (2007, 2010)), our results indicate that it stems from the assumption of perfect state monitoring.